 Nebraska Revised Statute 28-1202

-Carrying concealed weapon; penalty; affirmative defense.
+Carrying concealed weapon; penalty; affirmative defense; applicability of provisions.

 (1)(a) Except as otherwise provided in this section, any person who carries a weapon or weapons concealed on or about his or her person, such as a handgun, a knife, brass or iron knuckles, or any other deadly weapon, commits the offense of carrying a concealed weapon.